History of Army ROTC at Loyola

 Loyola’s selection to participate in the program change was considered indicative of the quality and stability of the Military Science Department, and the cooperative spirit of the University administrators, faculty and students.

-A staff-study, nicknamed the “Subway Study” was conducted by the Loyola Instructor Group in 1978, at the behest of the Second ROTC Region Commander to study the feasibility of tying the Chicago programs together via the subway-rapid transit system.
+A staff-study, nicknamed the “Subway Study” was conducted by the Loyola Instructor Group in 1978, at the behest of the ROTC's Second Region Commander to study the feasibility of tying the Chicago programs together via the subway-rapid transit system.
 The idea was abandoned due to extensive travel time considerations for students and instructors.